Symplectic annular Khovanov homology and fixed point localizations: Introduction

 \begin{theorem} There is a spectral sequence whose $E_1$ page is isomorphic to

 and whose $E_{\infty}$ page is isomorphic to

 along with a corresponding dimension inequality. \end{theorem}

+Indeed, in our case we are able to show that the kernel and cokernel of $f$ are canonically chain homotopy equivalent, and therefore the homology of the mapping cone decomposes as a direct sum of the homology of two isomorphic chain complexes offset by a grading shift.
+As far as we are aware this result is not known for combinatorial Khovanov homology (see Remark \ref{r:new}).

-Indeed, our spectral sequence is somewhat simpler to construct than the Lipshitz-Sarkar sequence, as it uses properties of the continuation map associated to an isotopy in Lagrangian Floer cohomology which are well-understood.
+In some respects, our spectral sequence is somewhat simpler to construct than the Lipshitz-Sarkar sequence, as it uses properties of the continuation map associated to an isotopy in Lagrangian Floer cohomology which are well-understood.
+However, the identification of the fixed set as a mapping cone requires some delicate curve-counting, carried out in Section \ref{s:strongly}.

 \begin{remark} The reader familiar with equivariant Khovanov homology may find the difference in involutions used in constructing our analogs of the Stoffregen-Zhang and Lipshitz-Sarkar spectral sequences surprising, as the constructions of the involutions on the Khovanov homotopy type are very similar.
 This is an artifact of the fact that a symmetric diagram for a 2-periodic knot necessarily has an even number of bridges and a symmetric diagram for a strongly invertible knot necessarily has an odd number of bridges; if one writes the involutions in terms of the coordinates used in Seidel and Smith's original formulation of symplectic Khovanov homology, the two maps more clearly agree.
 We discuss this coordinate system in the Appendix. \end{remark}